The Unsinkable Molly Brown (musical): Revised versions

 A reading of the musical was held in May 2010.
 The show was directed/choreographed by Kathleen Marshall, music supervision by Michael Rafter, with Sutton Foster as Molly and Craig Bierko as J.J.
 Brown.
 This reading had only Molly and J.J. as characters, cutting out all others that were in the previous version.

 Another reading of the musical by Scanlan was staged in December 2011.
 The creative team was the same as in May 2010, and it starred Foster and Kudisch again, Teal Wicks, Francis Jue and Zachary James, among others.
-About half the score is from the original musical and "the rest of the ‘new’ score is made up of songs from the late Willson's catalog."
+About half the score is from the original musical and "the rest of the 'new' score is made up of songs from the late Willson's catalog."

 Opening September 12, 2014, a full production of the Dick Scanlan revisioning was produced at the Denver Center for the Performing Arts, running through October 26.
-The production featured Beth Malone and Burke Moses.
+The production featured Beth Malone, Burke Moses and David Abeles.
 The plotline differed significantly from the original production, opening with Molly in the Titanic lifeboat, and then flashing back to follow her life from her first visit to Leadville.
 The production received favorable reviews from local reviewers and a notice in the New York Times, "A New Crew Salvages Old Molly Brown."

 The revised Scanlan version opened on February 8, 2020 (previews) Off-Broadway at the Abrons Arts Center, presented by the Transport Group and directed and choreographed by Kathleen Marshall.
 Beth Malone and David Aron Damane star.